When to Go

 Needle and thread

-Night Lights - 2 pack of inexpensive night lights.
-No bumps and crashes in the night if you just stick these in the outlets.
+Night Lights - No bumps and crashes in the night if you just stick these in the outlets.
 The kids will feel more secure if they know they'll be able to get to the bathroom quickly and easily, and you don't feel bad if you leave them behind (which I usually seem to do!)

 Notebook or pad and pens - especially if you're going to write a trip report